filecoin-project/lotus-docs/content/en/tutorials/lotus/build-with-lotus-api.md

     ```

 1. When creating a light wallet using the BIP39 standard, it is very important to backup the mnemonic code, the `encryptedWallet` object, and your password.
-Do not share them ΓÇö anyone who has this information will have control of your light wallet and assets!
+Do not share them &mdash; anyone who has this information will have control of your light wallet and assets!

     ```javascript with-output
     async function createLightWallet(){